Digital Transformation Customer Experience: What's Actually Changing and Why It Matters in 2026

 Define goals before tools

 What problem are you actually solving?
-A transformation strategy built around a specific customer pain point (eg, long wait times, generic communication, high drop-off) is far more likely to succeed than one built around a technology trend.
+A transformation strategy built around a specific customer pain point — such as long wait times, generic communication, or high drop-off — is far more likely to succeed than one built around a technology trend.

 Map the customer journey honestly